 Ask questions that get them to analyze their performance.
 If you are giving them good feedback with each interval, they will begin to come back and tell you how they felt, what felt right, what felt wrong, what they were thinking, etc.

-This is an incredibly important component of youth speed training and should not be overlooked.
+This is an incredibly important component of training speed and agility for athletes and should not be overlooked.
 But to make it happen, you must be able to give appropriate comments that facilitate their learning.

 Once athletes have become proficient at the short hill runs extending out to 20m, I will take them to the track or to a turf field.
 I do not advise doing speed work on grass as it is an invitation to injury.
-From here we will start out at 20m, starting from a variety of positions on the ground, a crouch, a 3 point stance, etc. I’m looking for the same aggressiveness that was required to accelerate up the hill to now be transferred to a flat surface.
+From here we will start out at 20m, starting from a variety of positions on the ground, a crouch, a 3-point stance, etc. I’m looking for the same aggressiveness that was required to accelerate up the hill to now be transferred to a flat surface.
 Once I see that, with the mechanical elements in place, we’ll extend out to 30 meters, then to 40.
 Again, the progression is logical.
-What you should be looking for in ‘graduating’ your athletes to longer runs is consistency in their movement patterns, proper running mechanics and an improved ability to tell you what they did right and what they did wrong, without you having to tell them first.
+What you should be looking for in graduating your athletes to longer runs is consistency in their movement patterns, proper running mechanics, and an improved ability to tell you what they did right and what they did wrong without you having to tell them first.
 The best way to assess consistency is to time the athletes’ intervals.
-When they are consistently running the same times within .1 – .2 seconds, it is likely that they are doing the same things over and over.
+When they are consistently running the same times within .1-.2 seconds, it is likely that they are doing the same things each time.
 At these shorter distances, there is less room for error, but developing these skills early will pay great dividends at longer, more challenging distances.

-Now that we are out to the 30-40meter range, athletes are no longer accelerating.
+Now that we are out to the 30-40 meter range, athletes are no longer accelerating.
 In fact, the vast majority of athletes will be at full speed by 30 meters, so this is the time where we will begin adding Maximum Velocity components to training.
 If an athlete is not reaching full speed until after 30 meters, they are likely holding back or have mechanical problems that are limiting proper acceleration.
-So they aren’t ready for longer sprint work.
+These athletes are not ready for longer sprint work.

 Maximum Velocity (VMax)

-Cue athletes to run hips tall, foot strike should take place beneath the hips, not behind, young athletes should not be straining to run faster, but executing a consistent pace.
+Cue athletes to run hips tall and with a foot strike beneath the hips, not behind or far in front.
+It is important for young athletes especially to focus not on straining to run faster but rather on executing a consistent pace.
 Our goal here is maximum speed, minimum effort.
 Again, we can assess consistency here by timing athletes through the zones.
-If their time to the first cone is inconsistent, it will likely lead to inconsistencies in the ‘fly’ portion.
+If their time to the first cone is inconsistent, it will likely lead to inconsistencies in the fly portion.
 Because we’re breaking the run into sections, we can identify where things are going wrong (and right) and give appropriate solutions.
-I strongly recommend video taping these runs and breaking down the film with your athletes.
+I strongly recommend videotaping these runs and breaking down the film with your athletes.

-As athletes become consistent and proficient at ‘fly 15s’ we can simply extend the distance with time.
-Generally, for athletes who require extended sprints in their training, our meat and potatoes workouts are ‘fly 30s’ and ‘fly 40s’.
+As athletes become consistent and proficient at fly 15’s we can simply extend the distance with time.
+Generally, for athletes who require extended sprints in their training, our meat and potatoes workouts are fly 30’s and fly 40’s.
 Volume is dependent on the particular athletes.
 When times fall off, the workout is over.
-As a general rule, with teenage athletes, we look at a total volume in the range of 250 – 300 meters before times fatigue begins to adversely affect the quality of the workout.
-But again, this is a generality and you must prescribe distances appropriate for your athletes.
-Thus, the ‘art’ of coaching.
+As a general rule, with teenage athletes, we look at a total volume in the range of 250-300 meters before fatigue begins to adversely affect the quality of the workout.
+But again, this is a generality and you must prescribe distances appropriate for your athletes—thus, the art of coaching.

 We also use another type of workout for VMax development.
-It goes by many names, but we call it ‘Sprint-Float-Sprints’.
-This is simply a more advanced progression of the ‘fly XX’.
+It goes by many names, but we call it “Sprint-Float-Sprints.”
+This is simply a more advanced progression of the fly XX.
 Here the goal is to teach athletes to relax once they reach top speed, but without slowing down.
 This is one of the hardest things for coaches to teach and athletes to learn.
-It’s just one of those things that athletes must experience to understand.
+Athletes simply must experience this in order to understand it.
 I’ve never been able to come up with a universally understood cue that got athletes to do this right.
 The important thing to convey is this: Once an athlete reaches top speed, continuing to try to accelerate will only slow the athlete down.

-When timing experienced athletes in this type of workout, they run faster in the ‘float’ or relaxation portion, then when they are pushing to run faster.
-To most athletes this doesn’t make sense at first, but there is a reason that you see elite athletes with relaxed faces, shoulders, hands, etc. at the end of a race.
+When timing experienced athletes in this type of workout, they run faster in the float—or relaxation portion—than when they are pushing to run faster.
+To most athletes, this doesn’t make sense at first, but there is a reason that you see elite athletes with relaxed faces, shoulders, hands, etc. at the end of a race.
 They know that they must stay within a certain confine to run faster.
 If they begin to press, they will break down mechanically and slow down.
-So, when doing ‘sprintfloat- sprints’ with your athletes, you must get them to understand this.
-One very clear way to tell if athletes are slowing down in the ‘float’ zone vs. relaxing is by watching their torso.
-If the shoulders drop back behind the hips (foot strike will also take place in front of the hips) then you know the athlete is doing it wrong.
+So, when doing Sprint-Float-Sprints with your athletes, you must get them to understand this.
+One very clear way to tell if athletes are slowing down in the float zone vs. relaxing is by watching their torso.
+If the shoulders drop back behind the hips (foot strike will also take place in front of the hips), then you know the athlete is doing it wrong.

 Speed Endurance (SE)

 At this point, you should have a clear understanding of how progressing distances works.
 Fundamentally it’s going to be the same here, but again, sport specificity comes into play.
-There is little need to focus on glycolytic SE if your athletes are never going to have to sprint for longer than 60-70m on a fairly regular basis, i.e. almost every sport outside of track and field.
-Instead I would focus on alactic SE.
+There is little need to focus on glycolytic SE if your athletes are never going to have to sprint for longer than 60-70m on a fairly regular basis, i.e., almost every sport outside of track and field.
+Instead, I would focus on alactic SE.
 Athletes are going to be competing in a state of fatigue for a good portion of their games, so short sprints with relatively short rest periods are going to prepare them better for the demands of their sport.
-Because you’ve taught them proper acceleration mechanics and developed the skill of high speed maintenance, they will be able to run faster, longer while tired.
-If you had not done this progression in this way, once they got tired (in a workout or competition) they would immediately regress from a mechanical and technical standpoint.
-Now they are less competitive athletically and have increased the likelihood of sustaining an injury.
-But because they have learned the skill of sprinting, as well as self assessment, they can focus and fall back on the previously learned and repeated movement patterns that lead to running faster and winning more.
+Because you’ve taught them proper acceleration mechanics and developed the skill of high speed maintenance, they will be able to run faster and longer while tired.
+If you had not done this progression in this way, once they got tired (in a workout or competition) they would immediately regress from a mechanical and technical standpoint, which of course makes them less competitive athletically and at increased risk of sustaining an injury.
+But because they have learned the skill of sprinting, as well as self-assessment, they can focus and fall back on the previously learned and repeated movement patterns that lead to running faster and winning more.

 So how is it all put together?